Below are sample municipal bylaws regulating the keeping and control of companion animals.

 - A sign is displayed at each entrance to the property and building in which the dog is kept warning, in writing, as well as with a symbol, that there is a dangerous dog on the property.
 This sign shall be visible and legible from the nearest road or thoroughfare.

-- A policy of liability insurance, satisfactory to the municipality, is in force in the amount of at least five hundred thousand dollars, covering the twelve-month period during which licencing is sought, for injuries caused by the owner’s dangerous dog.
+- A policy of liability insurance, satisfactory to the municipality, is in force in the amount of at least five hundred thousand dollars, covering the twelve-month period during which licensing is sought, for injuries caused by the owner’s dangerous dog.
 This policy shall contain a provision requiring the community to be named as an additional insured for the sole purpose of the community to be notified by the insurance company of any cancellation, termination or expiration of the policy.

 - The municipality shall have the authority to make whatever inquiry is deemed necessary to ensure compliance with the provisions outlined in this section.

-- If the owner of a dog that has been designated as dangerous is unwilling or unable to comply with the requirements of this section, said dog shall then be humanely euthanized by an animal shelter, animal control agency or licenced veterinarian, after a 14-day holding period.
+- If the owner of a dog that has been designated as dangerous is unwilling or unable to comply with the requirements of this section, said dog shall then be humanely euthanized by an animal shelter, animal control agency or licensed veterinarian, after a 14-day holding period.
 Any dog that has been designated as dangerous under this bylaw may not be offered for adoption.

 6. Kennels or Catteries